calloo/gingersnap/docs/external/networking/futures.md

 ### Futures allow you to control WHEN asynchronous operation begins
 With Promises, you have no control over when they are executed.
 Futures on the other hand don't action the async operation upon creation.
-They have to be explicitly run by calling the **run** method, which returns a promise, or by awaiting the future.
+They have to be explicitly run by:
+- calling the **schedule** method, which runs the future in the background (also returns the same future)
+- awaiting the future.
 ```ts
 import { Future } from "@cookienerds/gingersnap/future";